 At Raiser & Kenniff, P.C., we believe a worry-free lifestyle is invaluable.
 To that end, we help individuals from all walks of life use powerful legal instruments to protect their interests and take control of their futures.
-Our New York estate planning lawyers have over 100 years of combined experience and a complete understanding of all relevant laws.
+Our NYC estate planning lawyers have over 100 years of combined experience and a complete understanding of all relevant laws.
 When you come to us for help, you will work one-on-one with one of our attorneys, who will review your planning goals and implement tools that address all of your concerns.
 Our team is committed to serving your needs and can help you make changes to your plan throughout your lifetime.

 If you need help creating or updating estate planning documents, schedule a free initial consultation by contacting us online or calling (888) 646-0025.
 Flexible payment options are available, and we offer our legal services in English, Spanish, and Russian.